HexHive/HyperPill/hyperpill-snap/README.md

 # HP-Snap Instructions

-Here we describe how to collect a snapshot of a hypervisor.
+Here we describe how to collect a snapshot of a hypervisor (x86-64 or aarch64).

+## x86-64

 We are using the example directory structure outlined below to keep everything organized and easy to manage.